 Corriedales are also known for their mothering ability and their ability to forage under a variety of climatic conditions.
 They love the changeable weather in Duluth!
 You can learn more about the breed by visiting the American Corriedale Association website.

 We have always kept part of the flock purebred with rams chosen for their superior fleece quality.
 At times, we cross-bred some ewes with Romney, Lincoln, CVM and Border Leicester rams, to produce amazingly beautiful ranges of color, luster and staple length.

 The sheep follow a rotational grazing system, switching to locally grown hay in the winter.

 We shear our flock late winter/early spring just before lambing season begins.
 Each fleece is carefully wrapped until we can skirt it prior to sale.
 Skirting is a process of cleaning the fleece of any debris and undesirable parts of the fleece.
 Our fleeces are heavily skirted so that our customers get only the finest quality raw fleece.
-The finished fleece can weigh between 5-plus pounds for lambs up to 9-12 pounds for ewes and rams.
+The cleaned fleece can weigh between 5-plus pounds for lambs and up to 9-12 pounds for ewes and rams.

 Our 2021 fleece harvest will be posted on this website by mid-April.
 Customers may purchase fleece by arranging a visit to our farm or by contacting us directly.
 We can ship fleece and roving to you for an additional charge.
 We accept payment via PayPal and Venmo.
 We also continue to accept checks.